LindsayYoung/python-class/README.md

 A repository with good examples to use as reference[anthonydb/python-get-started](https://github.com/anthonydb/python-get-started)

-A list of reserved words[python.org](https://docs.python.org/release/2.5.4/ref/keywords.html)
+A list of reserved words [python.org](https://docs.python.org/release/2.5.4/ref/keywords.html)